johnnychen94/LazyModules.jl/README.md

 end
 ```

-Normally, you spend quite a long time to load the package because `Plots` is heavy:
+Normally, you spend quite a long time on loading the package because `Plots` is heavy:

 ```julia
 (@v1.7) pkg> activate examples/MyPkg